freiwilligenarbeit-sambia-artenschutz-elefanten-natucate

 Highlights

-• Work at three different project sites in Zambia
+• Work at two different project sites in Zambia

 • Gain insight into real species conservation